Mass and Weight

 Has your mass changed?
 No, because your body contains exactly the same amount of matter on board the International Space Station as it does here on Earth.
 The only thing that has changed is the force exerted on that matter by the Earth's gravitational field.
 This makes the task of measuring mass a little more complicated than we might at first imagine.
 How do we measure mass, for example, if we are on the International Space Station - or any other orbiting spacecraft for that matter?
 Let's just say that it is possible, but it's a topic that will be dealt with elsewhere.
 For now, we will assume that we are not going to be beamed aboard an orbiting spacecraft any time soon.

 The kilogram - a definition

 Before proceeding further, it might be informative to review exactly how the kilogram - the base unit of mass - is defined.
-The kilogram was initially defined in 1975 as one cubic decimetre of water at the melting point of ice.
+The kilogram was initially defined in 1795 as being the mass of one cubic decimetre of water at the melting point of ice.
 This meant that mass, as a quantity, was dependent on both the meter (the base unit of length) and on the physical properties of water.
 It was redefined in 1889 as the mass of the international prototype kilogram (IPK), a solid metal cylinder made from a platinum-iridium alloy (ninety per cent platinum, ten per cent iridium) and having both a height and a diameter of 39.17 millimetres.
 The edges of the cylinder are chamfered to minimise wear.
 The cylinder (together with six identical copies of it) is stored in an environmentally controlled safe inside a secure vault at the International Bureau of Weights and Measures, located in Sèvres on the outskirts of Paris, France.